kry0sc0pic/nyx/README.md

-# Skool Gang Discord Bot
+# Nyx
-This is the repo for the custom discord bot used on the [Skool Gang]() discord server
+This is the source code for the custom discord bot used on one of my private discord servers.
 ## Features:
 - Truth and Dare